deepgram-devs/deepgram-demos-flux-agent/README.md

 Open your web browser and navigate to: `http://localhost:3000`

+ **Note**: For local development, the app serves at the root path for convenience.
+In production deployment (Fly.io), it serves under `/flux-agent`.

 ## Configuration Options

 The application provides configuration options through the web interface: